paulboone/INFSCI_2595_Fall_2019/week_01/L02_Rintro.md

 In the above figure, the newly added tick marks are black. **Why is that the case?** How would you set the tick marks to have the same color scheme as the histograms within each facet?

 It is important to note that by displaying the count as the y-axis aesthetic for histograms, it might be difficult to compare multiple histograms when the groups have vastly different number of observations.
 For example, the `"setosa"` species has a different number of observations based on whether `Sepal.Width` is above its median value.
 The same conclusion can be drawn based on the facet for the `"versicolor"` species.
 We can normalize the counts to remove the impact of the *sample size* and hopefully make the *distribution* comparisons more visually telling.
 We already discussed the "hidden" operation performed to create the histogram, but we can instruct `ggplot2` to perform additional operations or statistical transformations.
 In the latest versions of `ggplot2`, we can override the default count y-aesthetic by calling the `stat()` function.
 To normalize we will use `stat(density)`.
-If you are not famaliar with the density, that is ok.
+If you are not familiar with the density, that is ok.
 We will be discussing what that term means within this course!

 In the code chunk below, we set the y-axis aesthetic within the `geom_freqpoly()` call to be the statistical transformation `stat(density)`.
 As shown in the resulting figure, the separate histograms within each facet are now of similar max height.
 Plotting the density for the `"setosa"` species instead of the count really makes the "spike" like behavior stand out for the histogram corresponding to `Sepal.Width` below its median.